 ALS Patients: When is it Time for Hospice?

-Around this time last year, Amyotrophic Laterals Sclerosis (ALS) grabbed headlines because of a viral social media fundraiser for the disease: the Ice Bucket Challenge.
+A few years ago, Amyotrophic Laterals Sclerosis (ALS) grabbed headlines because of a viral social media fundraiser for the disease: the Ice Bucket Challenge.
 The challenge filled social media timelines with videos of ice buckets being dumped on friends, family and celebrities in support of ALS patients and the ALS Association.

 At Crossroads Hospice, we were proud to show support for our ALS patients like Candice Black who issued an ice bucket challenge to Miranda Lambert and ultimately had the opportunity to meet her at a show.